niels-oz/chat-gpt/readme.md

 ## Installation

-To install the repository, please clone this repository and install the requirements:
+To install the repository, please clone this repository, create a virtual environment and install the requirements:

 ```
 https://github.com/niels-oz/chat-gpt.git